joshualmitchell/joshualmitchell.github.io/_posts/2018-07-07-how-i-made-massive-improvements-in-my-productivity.md

 My anxiety came from 4 sources:

-1. Memory: I felt like whatever I was doing would have to become THE THING that I do from now on, otherwise I'd forget it when I moved onto something else and it'd all be a waste of time.
+1. Memory: I felt like whatever I was doing/learning would have to become THE THING that I do from now on, otherwise, when I moved onto something else, I'd forget it and it'd all be a waste of time.
-2. Getting Stuck: I hated getting things wrong and subsequently getting stuck (i.e. not able to learn from it)
+2. Getting Stuck: I hated running into roadblocks and having zero idea where to go from there.
 3. Vanishing Motivation: I felt like I needed to finish each project quickly because otherwise the motivation would vanish, I'd abandon the project, and it'd all be for nothing.
-4. Context Switching: I hated having to context switch between learning, planning, and doing.
+4. Context Switching: Minor, compared to the rest, but worth mentioning: switching between learning, planning, and doing frequently took me out of "the zone" - doing any 2 at once was fine, but doing all 3 at once was often a drag.

 #### Memory